 a) Build a cash reserve

 Every company should have a cash reserve to help manage cash flow shortfalls.
-While building a reserve is simple, building one takes discipline.
+While building a reserve is simple, the process takes discipline.
 Consider building a reserve that enables you to offer terms while minimizing cash flow concerns.

 b) Discounts for early payment